Simply Perfect Hummingbird Food Recipe: Why You Should Always Make Your Own

 Hummingbird feeder hanging under a covered porch

-Where to hang a hummingbird feeder
+Where to hang your feeder

 Personally, I like to hang my hummingbird feeders where I can see them—not only for the pleasure of seeing these playful birds dance in my garden all day, but also to remind me to fill and clean them each week.